samuelcolvin/watchfiles/tests/test_files/README.md

-This directory is required for testing due event delays in FsEvent on macOS.
+This directory is required for testing due to event delays in FsEvent on macOS.